mapeditor/tiled/docs/manual/custom-properties.rst

 Custom properties are displayed in the Properties view.
 This view is context-sensitive, usually displaying the properties of the last selected object.
-For tiles in a tileset or objects on an object layer, it also supports multi-selection.
+It also supports multi-selection, for changing the properties of many objects at once.

 .. figure:: images/properties/properties-dock.png
    :alt: Properties View